Schnyder woods, SLE(16), and Liouville quantum gravity: Schnyder woods and 2D random walks

 We first recall some basics on \textbf{rooted plane trees}.
 For more background, see \cite{LeGall-Survey}.
 A rooted plane tree is a planar map with one face and a specified directed edge called the \textit{root edge}.
 The head of the root edge is called the \textit{root} of the tree.
 We will use the term \textit{tree} as an abbreviation for \textit{rooted plane tree} throughout.

-Let $m$ be a positive integer, and suppose $T$ is a tree with $m+1$ vertices and $m$ edges.
-Consider a clockwise exploration of $T$ starting from the root edge (see Figure~\ref{fig:rootedplanetree}), and define a function $C_T$ from $\{0,1,\cdots,2m\}$ to $\Z$ such that $C_T(0) = 0$ and for $0 \leq t \leq 2m-1$, $C_{T}(t+1) - C_T(t) = +1$ if the $(t+1)$st step of the exploration traverses its edge in the away-from-the-root direction and $-1$ otherwise.
+Let \nocolor{$n$} be a positive integer, and suppose $T$ is a tree with \nocolor{$n+1$} vertices and \nocolor{$n$} edges. \nocolor{Without loss of generality, we draw $T$ on the plane such that (i) its root is below all other vertices and (ii) the root edge is to the left hand side of other edges attached to the root.} Consider a clockwise exploration of $T$ starting from the \nocolor{ left side of the} root edge (see Figure~\ref{fig:rootedplanetree}), and define a function $C_T$ from $\{0,1,\cdots,2\nocolor{n}\}$ to $\Z$ such that $C_T(0) = 0$ and for $0 \leq t \leq 2\nocolor{n}-1$, $C_{T}(t+1) - C_T(t) = +1$ if the $(t+1)$st step of the exploration traverses its edge in the away-from-the-root direction and $-1$ otherwise.
 We call $C_T$ the \textbf{contour function} associated with $T$.

-The contour function is an example of a \textit{Dyck path} of length $2m$: a nonnegative walk from $\{0,1,\ldots,2m\}$ to $\Z$ with steps in $\{-1,+1\}$ which starts and ends at 0.
+The contour function is an example of a \textit{Dyck path} of length $2\nocolor{n}$: a nonnegative walk from $\{0,1,\ldots,2\nocolor{n}\}$ to $\Z$ with steps in $\{-1,+1\}$ which starts and ends at 0.
 We can linearly interpolate the graph of $C_T$ and glue the result along maximal horizontal segments lying under the graph to recover $T$ from $C_T$.
-Thus $T\mapsto C_T$ is a bijection from the set of rooted plane trees with $m$ edges to the set of Dyck paths of length $2m$.
+Thus $T\mapsto C_T$ is a bijection from the set of rooted plane trees with \nocolor{$n$} edges to the set of Dyck paths of length $2\nocolor{n}$.

 A \textit{parenthesis matching} is a word in two symbols \texttt{(} and \texttt{)} that reduces to the empty word under the relation $\texttt{()}=\emptyset$.
 The gluing action mapping $C_T$ to $T$ is equivalent to parenthesis matching the steps of $C_T$, with upward steps as open parentheses and down steps as close parentheses (see Figure~\ref{fig:rootedplanetree}).
 Thus the set of Dyck paths of length $2n$ is also in natural bijection with the set of parenthesis matchings of length $2n$.